My opinions, my thoughts, my tribute and my memories of PAM and

 our DC-3 based at (

 April 23rd, 2009, DC-3 N763A made its final flight out of Bloomington for a new life in Florida, albeit a lonely send off for the grand ole lady.
-(Not many were informed of it being sold ).
+(Not many were informed of it being sold and not many were informed of its final flight, else I would have been there ).
 This began my frustration.

 I have received many e-mails about the selling and departure of our DC-3